This article focuses on how to write a resume with no work experience.

 #5.
 Highlight your skills

-For example, if you are not good at public speaking, can you replace that skill with another skill similar to that one say teamwork or multitasking skills?
+For example, if you are not good at public speaking, can you replace that skill with another skill such as teamwork or multitasking?

 #6.
 Technical skills are important, pay attention to them